-Hershey Internship Expands Horizons for MHS Alumna
+Hershey Internship Expands Horizons for Milton Hershey School Alumna

 As a rising junior at American University studying public relations and strategic communications, MHS alumna Susanna Compare ’18 was not going to let the challenges of the global pandemic get in the way of her next internship.
 She seamlessly transitioned from her web-based college courses to an online summer internship with The Hershey Company’s Corporate Communications and Public Relations department.
 She embraced each task and made the most out of each virtual interaction with her colleagues and mentors.